 Registry data sharing

 For many TLDs, the registry provider requests data for which there is no contractual basis to process.
-In this case, we will ask the registrant for consent to share these additional pieces of data with the provider.
-In most cases, even if the registrant should withhold or fail to provide consent, Enom can immediately register the domain by sending the registry a combination of the contractual data and placeholders for any data elements that can only be processed with consent.
+In this case, we ask the registrant for consent to share these additional pieces of data with the provider.
+In most cases, even if the registrant withholds or fails to provide consent, Enom can immediately register the domain by sending the registry a combination of contractual data and placeholders for any data elements that can only be processed with consent.
 These domains can be registered immediately without using additional personal data beyond what is covered in the contract.
-If the registrant withholds or revokes consent, any existing services will remain active, and any pending orders will be processed normally.
-Enom will simply substitute placeholder data for any consent-based personal data.
+If the registrant withholds or revokes consent, existing services remain active and pending orders are processed normally; Enom simply substitutes placeholder data for any consent-based personal data.

 Data sharing preferences page

-Enom is legally obligated to collect consent from our registrants and to provide them with a straightforward, accessible means of revoking consent.
-The data-sharing preference page is our solution for fulfilling these obligations and is an essential part of our domain and service registration process.
-Enom is mentioned on the data sharing preference page to allow for a white-labelled solution for our resellers, but this commitment must be met in balance with the legal obligations we have as a data processor and controller.
-GDPR requires service providers to disclose what personal data they are processing, how this data is being held and processed, and by whom it is being processed, as such we are transparent about the fact that Enom is processing their data.
+Enom is legally obligated to collect consent from registrants and provide a straightforward, accessible means of revoking consent.
+The data-sharing preferences page is our solution for fulfilling these obligations and is an essential part of our domain and service registration process.
+Enom is named on the page to allow for a white-labelled solution for our resellers, balanced with our legal obligations as a data processor and controller.
+The GDPR requires service providers to disclose what personal data they are processing, how it is held and processed, and by whom, so we are transparent about the fact that Enom is processing the data.

 Product consent order

-The order in which services are presented to the registrant is prioritized so that any actionable or important items are seen first.
-This means services will be listed in the following order if they are available:
+The order in which services are presented to the registrant is prioritized so that actionable or important items are seen first.
+Services are listed in the following order, when available:

 - New products that still require consent from asynchronous products